bnnm/wwiser-utils/doc/NAMES.md

 #### Quick guide commands
 Don't forget using *pypy* (https://www.pypy.org/) to run *words.py* for a nice speed up.

-Examples of commands to try (will remove empty output files), theory is explained later:
+Examples of commands to try (will remove empty output files), theory is explained later.

+Remember the basic get-names loop is:
+- make `wwnames-banks-(date).txt` and run one of the commands below
+- check output (blah_out.txt) and copy good results (`number: name`) to `wwnames-(...).txt` at the bottom
+- try more commands and keep adding names
+- every now and then you can use `wwnames-fixer.py` over `wwnames-(...).txt` to clean it up a bit (or just re-generate with *wwiser*)
+- it's a good idea to *repeat* previous commands after you add more names, as new names help build more complex names
+- also good idea to combine those commands with `formats.txt` if you are targeting certain prefixes/suffixes

 ```
 ## basic commands
 # more or less suitable for wwnames.txt and ww.txt of any size